MailboxValidator/mailboxvalidator-vbnet/README.md

 Dependencies
 ============

-An API key is required for this class to function.
+An API key is required for this library to function.

 Go to http://www.mailboxvalidator.com/plans#api to sign up for a FREE API plan and you'll be given an API key.